Music: Grants to Professional Orchestras

 The Canada Council for the Arts is committed to equity and inclusion, and welcomes applications from diverse Aboriginal, cultural and regional communities, and from people with disabilities.

-This program supports the activities of Canadian professional orchestras in their community by contributing financial assistance through Annual and Multi-Year Grants or Project Grants.
+This program supports the activities of Canadian professional orchestras in their community by contributing financial assistance through Annual and Multi-Year Grants.